Mets blow deGrom’s lead, rally in 8th to beat Marlins 5-4

 Robinson Canó led off the bottom of the inning with his third hit, and pinch-runner Billy Hamilton scored from second when Ramos hit a two-out single off Nick Vincent (1-2).

 Brach issued a one-out walk to Jonathan Villar in the ninth, but Villar was called out on replay review trying to steal second after video showed he slid into second baseman Jeff McNeil’s foot but didn’t touch the base.

-Brach got Miguel Rojas to fly out to earn the win and move to 1-0.
+“He’s blocked the base right there,” Villar said.
+“They’re not supposed to stay like that and block the base.
+When he blocked the base right there, my hand might have been broken or something.

+“Next time, I’m not sliding with my face down.
+Next time, I will slide in with my spikes.”

 Michael Conforto and Brandon Nimmo homered for the Mets.
 Conforto had two hits, two walks and a stolen base, and Canó hit a first-inning, RBI double a night after New York was shutout in both ends of a doubleheader by Miami.